-16,595 customers were interrupted during the Major Event Day.
-This represents 10.6% of London Hydro's total customer base.
+16,911 customers were interrupted during the Major Event Day.
+This represents 10.8% of London Hydro's total customer base.

-16. How many hours did it take to restore 90% of the customers who were interrupted?
-It took 1 hour 52 minutes to restore 90% of the customers who were interrupted.

-17. Was any distributed generation used to supply load during the Major Event?
-No.

-18. Were there any outages associated with Loss of Supply during the Major Event?
+- 16. How many hours did it take to restore 90% of the customers who were interrupted?
+It took 1 hour to restore 90% of the customers who were interrupted. - 17.
+Was any distributed generation used to supply load during the Major Event? - 18.
+Were there any outages associated with Loss of Supply during the Major Event?
 If so, please report on the duration and frequency of Loss of Supply outages.

-No. There were no outages associated with Loss of Supply during the Major Event Day.
+Yes, Loss of Supply was the cause of the Major Event Day.